 On 27 January 2016, Brazil received a set of Russian missile systems-Igla-S short-range missiles, also known as man-portable air defense systems.
 These were delivered to antiaircraft artillery units across the country.
-The Igla-S can be used "both in urban areas and in uninhabited areas such as the Amazon forest, mainly when using radars such as the SABER M-60 and BRADAR, integrated with antiaircraft artillery."58

-That same year, Ivan Dybov, deputy president of Rosatom, suggested that Russia "might build a radioactive waste repository for the company Electronuclear (a company operating the Angra I and II plants)" in Brazil.
-59 Additionally, there were inaugurations for the third and fourth stations for the improvement of the satellite location of GLONASS," at the Pernambuco Technological Institute and the Federal University of Santa Maria.
-60
+The Igla-S can be used both in urban areas and in uninhabited areas such as the Amazon forest, mainly when using radars such as the SABAR M-60 and BRADAR, integrated with antiaircraft artillery.41 That same year, Ivan Dybov, deputy president of Rosatom, suggested that Russia might build a radioactive waste repository for the company Electronuclear (a company operating the Angra I and II plants) in Brazil.42 Additionally, there were inaugurations for the third and fourth stations for the improvement of the satellite location of GLONASS, the Pernambuco Technological Institute, and Santa Maria University.

 In June 2017, Brazilian President Michel Temer visited Russia, emphasizing that the purpose of the visit was "to encourage Russian investors to invest in various sectors of the Brazilian economy."
 He noted that there were over fifty sectors, including energy, oil, and gas, which potentially could be of economic interest to Russia.
-62